bouralab/DeepUrfold/README.md

 **Note: this is all research code and not all components are functional**

-This repository contains code for the paper "Deep Generative Models of Protein Structure Uncover Distant Relationships Across a Continuous Fold Space" by Eli J. Draizen, Stella Veretnik, Cameron Mura, and Philip E. Bourne.
+This repository contains code for the paper "Deep Generative Models of Protein Structure Uncover Distant Relationships Across a Continuous Fold Space" by Eli J. Draizen, Stella Veretnik, Cameron Mura, and Philip E. Bourne [1].

 ## Goal

 We hypothesize that there may be a bona fide level/entity that exists in between the Architecture and Topology entities in hierarchies of protein structure space presented by CATH, SCOP, and ECOD, to represent '3D architectural similarity despite topological variability.'
-We call this the 'Urfold' [1].
+We call this the 'Urfold' [2].

 We present DeepUrfold, a new tool to explore the protein structure space in hopes of finding new Urfolds.
 This includes: